-Click here and read about my full camino experience!
+Click here and read about my full Camino experience!
 Know how much I walked a day, where I stayed and what I would do differently today!

 So, what should be on your Camino Portugues packing list?

-Backpack – that’s question frequently asked and no one has really an answer 🙂 However, from our backpacking round the world trip I knew what I wanted and what was important to me and I put together some criteria:
+Backpack – that’s a question frequently asked and no one has really an answer 🙂 However, from our backpacking round the world trip I knew what I wanted and what was important to me and I put together some criteria:

-- the bag needs to have 3 compartments: one on the bottom for rain jacket and sleeping bag, one central for my clothes and one on top for things I might need during the day
+- the bag needs to have 3 compartments: one on the bottom for a rain jacket and sleeping bag, one central for my clothes and one on top for things I might need during the day

 - comfortable hip straps